Zipcoder/reveal-slides-light/md/intro-to-algorithms-1.md

 [4em](https://www.w3schools.com/CSSref/css_units.asp) [checksum](https://en.wikipedia.org/wiki/Checksum) [Clojure](https://clojure.org/) [gwt](http://www.gwtproject.org/) [emmet](http://emmet.io/)

 -
-#What is an algorithm?`-\n`
+##What is an algorithm?

 	An algorithm is a set of instructions for accomplishing a task.
     Every piece of code could be called an algorithm Some can speed up your code or some solve interesting problems

 -
 -

-#Different types of algorithms
+##Different types of algorithms

 	Searching
 	Graph algorithms to calculate the shortest route to your destination To write an AI that plays chess

 	f(x) = x × 2